Casa Grande RC Flyers Board And Membership Meeting Minutes

 Nancy then presented a Budget for the newly requested items from the membership with the figures she had heard tossed out at the General meeting for the shipping container and solar panels needed for a charging station.
 Win had one response so far concerning the shipping container cost which was $3,000.
 It was thought a cheaper container might be found, but not less than $1,500.
 Ron and Rodney thought the solar panels and batteries needed for a charging station might be less than $1000.
 Ron will look into the solar cost.
 Win will continue to research the cost of a shipping container.
 Resurfacing the runway was tabled until a shipping container and the recharging stations were purchased especially since we have the petromat runway.
 The board voted to spend a total of $4000 on the sunshades and if any money was left, it would go towards the shipping container.
 It was determined until a shipping container was obtained, solar or electric power would not be a priority.

-After seeing the probable deficit which would occur if the newly requested items for the field are purchased, Nancy presented a survey she requested from AZ RC clubs.
+After seeing the probable deficit which would occur if the newly requested items for the field were purchased, Nancy presented a survey she requested from AZ RC clubs.
 So far only 6 had responded.
 She added 5 more clubs with the information she could obtained from their clubs’ websites.
-After considering the dues requested and the facilities provided by the other clubs, the board voted unanimously to raise the renewal dues for next year to $50 with an extra $10 for one’s initial membership.
+After considering the dues requested and the facilities provided by the other clubs, the board voted unanimously to raise the renewal dues for next year to $50 when paid by 12/31/18.
+Initial membership fee or members not renewing by 12/31 will pay $60.
 Win suggested the survey be sent out to club members when announcing the fee increase.

 Dates for meetings and events were determined as follows: